MarvinxKiyingi/PortfolioWebsite/README.md

 ## Project structure

-- All Html-files are in the html folder
+- All Html-files are placed in the root file
 - All Js-files are in the js folder
 - All Scss-files are in the scss folder
-- All Css-files are in the css folder
+- All Css-files are in the public folder under assets
-- All Images are in the images folder
+- All Images are in the images folder under assets